Internal Bleeding

-Internal Bleeding is an American death metal band formed in Long Island, New York in 1991.
-As a part of New York's death metal scene, the band pioneered the genres of slam death metal and brutal death metal alongside Suffocation and Pyrexia.
-Prior to their disbandment in 2005, Internal Bleeding released four studio albums, and went through an extensive number of lineup changes.
+Internal Bleeding is an American death metal band formed on Long Island, New York in 1991.
+The band is viewed as the pioneer of the slam death metal genre.
+Prior to their disbandment in 2005, Internal Bleeding released four studio albums and went through extensive lineup changes.
 Since their 2011 reunion, they have released three additional studio albums.

 History

-In the early 1990s, guitarist Chris Pervelis was a member of the doom metal band Autumn Reign.
-During Autumn Reign's career the band's music became increasingly heavy until they were playing a style similar to death metal.
-When this band disbanded, Pervelis began searching out musicians to form a new band.
+In the early 1990s, guitarist Chris Pervelis was a member of doom metal band Autumn Reign.
+Autumn Reign's music became heavier until they were playing a style similar to death metal.
+When this band disbanded, Pervelis sought out musicians to form a new band.
 Internal Bleeding's founding lineup consisted of Pervelis and Anthony Miola on guitar, vocalist Brian Richards, bassist Tom Slobowski and drummer Bill Tolley.
-In the same year, Richards and Slobowski departed from the group, with bassist John Colucco and Autumn Reign vocalist Eric Wigger taking up their roles.
+In the same year, Richards and Slobowski departed the group, with bassist John Colucco and Autumn Reign vocalist Eric Wigger taking up their roles.
 This lineup recorded their debut self-titled demo tape.
-Soon after, Wigger was replaced by Wallace Milton, and Colucco was replaced by Brian Hobbie.
-With these members, the band recorded their second demo tape Invocation of Evil.
-After Milton departed from the band, Tolley briefly took on vocal duties to record their 1994 EP Perpetual Degradation.
+Soon after, Wigger was replaced with Wallace Milton, and Colucco was replaced with Brian Hobbie.
+The band recorded their second demo tape, Invocation of Evil.
+After Milton departed the band, Tolley briefly took on vocals to record their 1994 EP Perpetual Degradation.

-Frank Rini was the band's subsequent vocalist, recording their debut album Voracious Contempt, which was released nationally through Pavement Records in 1995.
-The band released their second album The Extinction of Benevolence in 1997.
-Around this time Pavement Records began to experience financial difficulties, leading to the album having little promotion and Internal Bleeding rarely touring.
-Following this, Rini departed from the group and was replaced by Ryan Schimmenti.
-Schimmenti and Miola then departed soon after, with their roles being filled by Ray Lebron and Guy Marchais, respectively.
+Frank Rini was the band's next vocalist, recording their debut album, Voracious Contempt, released nationally through Pavement Records in 1995.
+The band released their second album, The Extinction of Benevolence, in 1997.
+Around this time, Pavement Records experienced financial difficulties, leading to the album having little promotion and Internal Bleeding rarely touring.
+Following this, Rini departed the group and Ryan Schimmenti replaced him.
+Schimmenti and Miola departed soon after, their roles filled by Ray Lebron and Guy Marchais, respectively.
 This lineup released the band's 1999 album Driven to Conquer.
 In 2000, Jason Carbon replaced Brian Hobbie.
 In December of the same year, Jerry Lowe became the band's vocalist.
-In mid-2002, Marchais was replaced by guitarist Frank Buffalino.
-In July 2003, Pervelis briefly departed from the group, with his role being filled by Matt Ferrara.
-It was originally announced that the band's fourth album would be titled Hatefuel and released during summer 2003.
-The album's release was subsequently pushed back, and in May 2004 it was announced it would instead be titled Onward to Mecca.
-Following a tour opening for Six Feet Under, the album was eventually released on September 7, 2004.
+In mid-2002, Marchais was replaced with guitarist Frank Buffalino.
+In July 2003, Pervelis briefly departed the group, his role filled by Matt Ferrara.
+It was announced that the band's fourth album would be titled Hatefuel and released during summer 2003.
+The album's release was pushed back, and in May 2004, it was announced it would be titled Onward to Mecca.
+Following a tour opening for Six Feet Under, the album was released on September 7, 2004.
 A month after the album's release, Pervelis rejoined the band when Ferrara departed.
-The band then toured the United States for two months in mid-2005, with support from Bodies in the Gears of the Apparatus and Strong Intention, before announcing their breakup.
+The band toured the United States for two months in mid-2005, with support from Bodies in the Gears of the Apparatus and Strong Intention, before announcing their breakup.